mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 However, the Updates/Updated by tag pair will remain in existing documents and there is no plans to change these metadata in order to apply the new tags instead.
-Any such change would require changing/updating/amending the RFC carrying the "Updates" tag and building consensus for such a change might also not be straight forward in all cases.
+While it would be possible to change the "Updated by" tag in the metadata without republishing the updating RFC, the mapping to either "Amended by", "Extended by", or "See also" is not always straight forward and as such would require building consensus for each RFC separately.
 Further, simply replacing the tag would in any way not be sufficient, as also RFCs that currently do not have an updates tag would probably qualify to have one of the new tags defined in this document.

-## Amendments
+## Formating Style of Amendments

 This document does not impose any requirements on the form of the amendment made.
 Some RFCs use and OLD/NEW style to highlight actual text changes others